soluhealth/emmtyper/README.md

 # basic call changing some of the options for blast
 emmtyper --keep --culling_limit 10 --align_diff 10 *.fa
 # call using the pcr workflow changing some of the isPcr options and
-# using the visual output format
+# using the visual output format - this will run the with the CDC canonical
+# primers
 emmtyper -w pcr --output-format visual --max-size 2000 --mismatch 5 *.fa

+# same as above, but now with the Frost et al. 2020 primers.
+emmtyper -w pcr --output-format visual --max-size 2000 --mismatch 5 --pcr-primers frost *.fa
 ```

 ## Result Format